javiertuya/selema/README.md

   - Visual differences when comparing large strings (Visual Assert)
   - Flaky test handling (Retry failed tests) on all supported frameworks

-## Breaking changes
+## Breaking changes (v4.0.0)

-- NET only: As of v3.4.0 the java to .NET conversion has been migrated from Sharpen to [JavaToCsharp](https://github.com/paulirwin/JavaToCSharp), all constants are capitalized as uppercase.
-- Java only: As of V3.1.0, Java 11 is the minimum version supported (requirement of the upcoming Selenium v5)
-- As of v3.0.0 the class `SeleniumManager` is renamed to `SeleManager` to avoid naming conflics with Selenium >=v4.6
+- As this version added several browser services, they are now placed in their own namespace: The browser service for Selenoid has been moved/renamed to `giis.selema.services.browser.SelenoidBrowserService`

 # Getting started